yannseznec/Sound-of-a-Pandemic/README.md

-# Sound-of-a-Pandemic
+# deathIncrease
 Sound making system based on COVID-19 data

-A prototype sketch of a system that takes daily COVID-19 global infection data and converts it into sound.
-Each country is assigned a recording of a prayer uploaded to the internet about the virus.
-Each reported case is represented by the playback of a snippet of that prayer.
+An instrument/installation that plays a number of fragments of prayer requests about COVID-19 that people have uploaded to YouTube.
+The number of fragments is the number of people who died the previous day in America (in the database I am using this is called the 'deathIncrease').

+It is designed to run on a Raspberry Pi, with a Teensy LC microcontroller for the control inputs.

 The main file is called _main.pd.

 This uses a granular synthesis system, and it used the Purest JSON external for accessing the data.

-It crashes a lot when trying to get the data.
-I don't know why.

-Also, the patch is extremely messy.
-Good luck figuring it out!
+There are a lot of vestigial things in this repo from previous versions...have fun going through my past poor decisions.

 Let me know if you have questions. find me here:

 - on Twitter at @yannseznec
 - my website at yannseznec.com
 - email me at yann@yannseznec.com

+Here's a video of the instrument in action: https://youtu.be/Byu3qLFtghI

+This was made during my Twitch streaming residency for MICA Game Lab.
+You can join me on Thursdays at 3pm EST to watch me make more thing: http://www.twitch.tv/micagamelab

-Video of the patch in action here: https://youtu.be/IKmbMcGelUk
+Video of an old version the patch in action here: https://youtu.be/IKmbMcGelUk